ElectroCubic/Multi-Agent-Pathfinding-Sim/README.md

 # Interactive Multi-Agent Parallel Pathfinding Simulator (IMAPPS)
-An interactive multi-agent pathfinding simulator in Python using Pygame and multi-processing modules for parallel A * path computations and optimizations.
+An interactive multi-agent pathfinding simulator in Python using Pygame, and multi-processing modules for parallel A* path computations and optimizations.

 ## Key Features:
 - Agents can move freely in 2D space.